Best Bone Marrow Transplant Treatment in India

 • Lupus

-Advantage: In this type of transplant, since you get your stem cells back, there are no chances of reaction or rejection.
+Advantage: In this type of transplant, since you get your stem cells back, there is no chance of reaction or rejection.
 This is also known as graft versus host disease.

 Type 2: Allogenic Stem Cell Transplant